Sonictherocketman/microblog_crawler/README.md

 <pre><code>
 error = {
-    'link': The URL of the feed that caused the error, 'code': The error code of the HTTP response (in most cases).
+    'code': The error code of the HTTP response (in most cases).
         If the error is not an HTTP error and is instead due to a parsing error, then the code will be -1.